Project-READ-Literacy-Network/prln-website/content/programs-and-services/services-for-employers/_index/content.md

 We try to demystify literacy issues and how they affect health and safety, productivity, and employer-worker relations.

-Project READ can facilitate the referral of workers to literacy programs in the community or help the employer to choose a trainer to provide a workplace literacy/education  program on-site.
+Project READ can facilitate the referral of workers to Get SET (Skills, Education and Training) programs in the community or help the employer to choose a trainer to provide a workplace literacy/education program on-site.